The Article 6.8 Mechanism was launched at COP28 in 2023

 Articles 6 deals with ‘international cooperation for mitigation action’.
 Article 6.8 has evolved to emphasize land sector actions -- from community to multi-country levels.
 The 6.8 non-market mechanism is superior for actions in the land sector due to its focus on joint-mitigation adaptation (JMA); the full contribution to the host country’s nationally-determined contribution (NDC); and its grounding in the rights-based language of the Paris Agreement Preamble.

-The Article 6.8 implementation tools specified in Article 6 outcomes from Glasgow COP26 in 2021 are now being finalized and was launched at COP28 in 2023.
+The Article 6.8 implementation tools from COP26 in Glasgow in 2021 were launched at COP28 in Dubai in 2023.
 A web-based platform will help countries keep track of NDC progress and should enable countries, subnational governments and other approved entities to post project ideas.
 Beyond the web-based platform are a variety of matching mechanisms for developing and scaling gender-just and rights-based approaches.

 The vision that has guided negotiators and contributors to the development of the non-market approach integrates people, nature, and climate.